chromium/chromium/docs/updater/design_doc.md

 During activation of a new instance of the updater, the updater creates a hard link to a simple launcher program outside the versioned directories.
 This program is used to launch UpdateService servers.

+The launcher program's ability to launch an updater process is checked during qualification.
+The program accepts a `--test` argument, that, when passed, launches the updater executable with `--test` rather than `--server`.
+(An unqualified updater must not launch the non-side-by-side server process.)

+In the system case, the launcher program is a setuid executable owned by root.
+This enables low-privilege clients to start a highly-privileged server to run updates for system-scope applications.

 Since Mojo's NamedPlatformChannel is not reusable for multiple connections, the updater relies on NamedMojoIpcServer's utilities to bootstrap mojo connections